jonnyhoeven/workshop/WORKSHOP.md

 It's important to note that the `deployment` manifest manages the `pod`, and a `pod` can be replicated.

-It's recommended to use `Evict` or `Taint` instead of deleting definitions, to avoid downtime.
+To avoid downtime it's recommended to use `Evict` or `Taint` instead of deleting definitions.
 This will result in kubernetes creating a new `pod` and wait for it to be ready before deleting the old `evicted pod`.

 - Delete the `deployment` and check the `pod` status again.